A Survey and Comparative Evaluation of Intrinsic Dimension Estimators under the Manifold Hypothesis: Empirical Evaluation

 The results are presented in six numerical tables, each comprising 18 rows (corresponding to the manifolds under study) and 8 columns (corresponding to the dimension estimators).
 Each cell reports the mean and standard deviation computed from 100 replications.
-For ease of presentation, the complete set of tables is relegated to the Appendix.
-In what follows, we restrict attention to the principal findings, which are examined through a detailed analysis of these tables.
+For ease of presentation, the complete set of tables is relegated to Appendix~B. In what follows, we restrict attention to the principal findings, which are examined through a detailed analysis of these tables.

-Tables~\ref{tab:02} and~\ref{tab:03} present results on uniformly distributed, noiseless samples with respective sample sizes \( n = 500 \) and \( n = 2000 \).
+Tables~\ref{tab:02} and~\ref{tab:03} present results on uniformly distributed, noiseless samples with respective sample sizes \( n = 500 \) and \( n = 2,000 \).
 Beyond what is already known from individual factor analyses, we uncover the following insights.

-Despite being excluded from many prior comparative studies, \textbf{Local PCA} consistently delivers strong performance when $n=2000$, achieving the smallest bias and variance across almost all manifolds.
+Despite being excluded from many prior comparative studies, \textsc{Local PCA} consistently delivers strong performance when $n=2,000$, achieving the smallest bias and variance across almost all manifolds.
 However, it struggles when $n=500$, particularly on manifolds exhibiting complex curvature such as \( M_{41} \) to \( M_{43} \).

-\textbf{CA-PCA} further enhances this performance, not only when $n=500$ but also on nonlinearly embedded manifolds like \( M_{41} \) to \( M_{43} \).
-When $n=2000$, it achieves near-unbiased estimates with zero variance, highlighting the strength of the PCA procedure.
+\textsc{CA-PCA} further enhances this performance, not only when $n=500$ but also on nonlinearly embedded manifolds like \( M_{41} \) to \( M_{43} \).
+When $n=2,000$, it achieves near-unbiased estimates with zero variance, highlighting the strength of the PCA procedure.

 Manifolds characterized by high curvature or complex geometry, such as \( M_{41} \) to \( M_{43} \), present challenges for nearly all estimators when $n=500$.
-While estimation improves when $n=2000$, substantial bias remains for most methods.
+While estimation improves when $n=2,000$, substantial bias remains for most methods.

-High-dimensional manifolds tend to be underestimated.
+High-dimensional manifolds tend to have their dimension underestimated.
 This trend, already observed with spheres previously, is further confirmed by results on balls and Gaussian density surfaces.
-Notable exceptions include \textbf{Local PCA}, \textbf{CA-PCA}, and \textbf{DanCo}, which handle high-dimensional cases better.
+Notable exceptions include \textsc{Local PCA}, \textsc{CA-PCA}, and \textsc{DanCo}, which handle high-dimensional cases better.